robbietree8/docker-micropython-tools-esp32/README.md

-# Build your own micropython firmware using docker
+# Build your own MicroPython firmware using docker

 ## Steps